yetanotherco/aligned_layer/examples/verify/README.md

 Replace `[PATH_TO_ALIGNED_VERIFICATION_DATA]` with the path to the json file containing the verification data.
 This is the output when submitting a proof from the aligned cli.

 This will output the encoded call.
-You can then use this encoded call to verify the batch inclusion by running the following command:
+You can then use this encoded call to check your submitted proof with the associated data is verified in Ethereum by running the following command:

 ```bash
 curl -H "Content-Type: application/json" \